Alicia-krynne/Password-locker/readme.md

 # HOW TO ACCESS THE PAGE
- clone in to  my  repo provided at  :https://github.com/Alicia-krynne/Password-locker.git then  navigate  to  the  main.py  folder  and  run it  in the  terminal. also  on  your  terminal, navigate  to  the  cloned  directory  and  and  run  python(version of  python) main.py
+ clone in to  my  repo provided at  :https://github.com/Alicia-krynne/Password-locker.git then  navigate  to  the  main.py  folder  and  run it  in the  terminal. also  on  your  terminal, navigate  to  the  cloned  directory on  your  terminal  and  enter  ./main.py

 ## LANGUAGES USED TO  MAKE THE PAGE:
 1. Python